Kurasala Kannababu

-Kurasala Kannababu is the Minister of Agriculture and Cooperation in Y. S. Jaganmohan Reddy Ministry of the Indian state of Andhra Pradesh.
+Kurasala Kannababu is an Indian politician, served as the Minister of Agriculture and Cooperation in Y. S. Jaganmohan Reddy Ministry of the Indian state of Andhra Pradesh.

-He was elected as Member of legislative assembly from Kakinada Rural in 2019 Andhra Pradesh Assembly elections.
+He was elected as Member of legislative assembly from Kakinada Rural in 2019 Andhra Pradesh Legislative Assembly Election.
 He was elected as an MLA in 2009 from Praja Rajyam Party and he joined Indian National Congress in 2012 during the merger of Praja Rajyam Party with Indian National Congress.
 He quit Indian National Congress in 2014 and contested as an Independent in 2014 and joined YSR Congress Party in 2016.

+He was born in 1970 to K.Satyannarayana in Ramanayyapeta, Kakinada, Andhra Pradesh.

+He completed B.Com.
+Kannababu has completed MA (Sociology) from Kakatiya University & M.A.(Public Administration) from Dr. B.R.
+Ambedkar Open University, Hyderabad.
+He has worked as a Journalist.